- A salivary gland infection is typically caused by a bacterial infection.

 - sucking on sour lemons or sugar-free lemon candy to encourage saliva flow and reduce swelling

-Most salivary gland infections do not require surgery.
-However, it may be necessary in cases of chronic or recurring infection.
+Most salivary gland infections don’t require surgery.
+However, it may be necessary in cases of chronic or recurring infections.
 Though uncommon, surgical treatment may involve removal of part or all of the parotid salivary gland or removal of the submandibular salivary gland.

-There is no way to prevent most salivary gland infections.
-The best way to reduce your risk of developing an infection is to drink plenty of fluids and maintain good oral hygiene.
+There’s no way to prevent most salivary gland infections.
+The best way to reduce your risk of developing an infection is to drink plenty of fluids and practice good oral hygiene.
 This includes brushing and flossing your teeth twice daily.